 I write fiction for young adults and a column for not-so-young adults.
 Since you’ve gotten this far into my website, you probably knew that already.

 The Digit books are about coming to terms with your gifts and then using them to take your place in the world.
-The opposite of authenticity is probably conformity, a challenge I was familiar with myself in high school — as a teenager I lived in fear that people would discover exactly how much I did not fit in.
+The opposite of authenticity is probably conformity, a challenge I was familiar with myself in high school — as a teenager I would go to parties and hang out with my friends’ parents.
 Digit finds happiness, true love and a way to save the world when she fully embraces and shares the truth about who she is.

 Likewise, when I write my column (which appears in The Week, The Huffington Post and / or The Rye Record), I’m looking for truth in my current phase of life: the horror of the parent-teacher conference, the chronic reoccurrence of dinner, the lessons learned from the mid-life crisis, the mindfulness that can be found at Little League, the magic of the sock pile, the difficulty in explaining exactly what I do all day.
 There is so much that divides moms – whether we work or stay at home or both; our economic and geographic situations; the genders, temperaments and special needs of our kids.
 It’s nice to know that if we were to peer over these tall, tall fences, we’d see that so much of our experience is really the same.

 I grew up in Los Angeles, and nearly every one of my relatives still lives in Southern California.
 I attended Duke University where I studied English.
 I have an MBA from The Wharton School of The University of Pennsylvania and a brief history as an investment banker.
 I am now living and in the suburbs of New York City with my husband and three sons and teach a novel writing class at The Writing Institute at Sarah Lawrence College.
 You should totally sign up.